 Wilson was explicit about his preference for a Parliamentary system where the Executive represents a political party, NOT THE NATION.
 "The British system is perfected party government," Wilson declared.
 "Every important vote is a party defeat and a party triumph."

 This is the mechanism by which the interests of the financial oligarchy prevail.
-Prior to Donald Trump, the United States was beset by a uniparty which represented Wall Street and war, not the national interest.
+In the decades prior to Donald Trump, the United States was beset by a uniparty which represented Wall Street and war, not the national interest.

 Wilson’s desire to change our constitution was paralleled by his hatred of the American System of economics.
 He bemoaned the fact that "the so-called American System of protective tariffs and internal improvements has thus at last attained to its perfect work."